 In light of the COVID-19 pandemic, the Employment Tribunals are no longer conducting hearings in-person.
 Instead, the Presidents of the Tribunals have directed that all in-person hearings are converted to telephone or video preliminary hearings, at which the judge and parties will consider how to progress the cases.
 This direction applies to all hearings listed to commence on or before Friday 26 June 2020.

 This means that there will be no in-person hearings in the Employment Tribunals before Monday 29 June 2020 at the earliest.
-However, given the speed at which the situation is changing, the direction may well change again.
+However, given the speed at which the coronavirus situation and the judicial response is changing, the Direction may well change again.
 The direction itself notes that it will be subject to ongoing review, with the dates 29 April 2020 and 29 May 2020 noted for scheduled reviews.
+The Presidents decided at the first of these scheduled reviews to keep the Direction in force.
 We will continually keep this post updated as the situation evolves.

 The relevant information is contained in Presidential Guidance issued on 18 March 2020 (available here), accompanied by a direction issued on 19 March 2020 and updated on 24 March 2020, following the imposition of restrictions on travel and work by the Government.
 The full text of this direction is quoted in the next section.
 The second section of this note considers the Presidential Guidance.
 Although some of that guidance has been superseded by the new direction, it remains relevant to how parties should approach case-management issues and telephone hearings generally, and in particular to hearings listed for after Friday 26 June 2020.